 Learn about how iboga and ibogaine work, and how they differ from each other.
 Explore some of the scientific research and some of the cultural context around how these medicines were traditionally used.
 Attend or view videos of presentations from psychedelic medicine conferences, such as Psychedelic Science.
 Explore helpful organizations such as the Multidisciplinary Association for Psychedelic Studies, Global Ibogaine Therapy Alliance, and the International Center for Ethnobotanical Research & Service.
 The deeper your understanding of how these medicines work, the greater your awareness of what questions to ask potential providers to support your healing on multiple levels.

 2. Clarify What Kind of Experience You Want

 Are you a healthy individual who is feeling called to have an authentic cultural experience with a living plant medicine tradition for spiritual purposes?
 Then perhaps a Bwiti initiation ceremony or psycho-spiritual retreat is the best experience for you.
-Or have you been struggling for many years with opioid addiction and need to have effective, targeted medical treatment to eliminate cravings and withdrawal symptoms so you can finally be on the road to sobriety?
+Or have you been struggling for many years with opioid addiction and need to have an effective, targeted detox treatment to eliminate cravings and withdrawal symptoms so you can finally be on the road to sobriety?
 Then finding an ibogaine clinic or a traditional provider with a successful track record of helping clients with addiction recovery may be your best bet.